 If you're getting any traffic at all from other countries, I recommend using OneLink.

-For many websites with enough traffic it’s a couple hours of work that then acts like passive income.
+For many affiliate marketers with enough traffic, it's a couple of hours of work on their website that then acts like passive income.

 If I've Linked To A Product, How Do I Know When It's Discontinued Or Out of Stock?

 This is a huge threat for any niche site owner.
 Large or small, your site can take a massive revenue dip over time if the products you're featuring aren't there any more.